 Is there a cure for eczema?

-Unfortunately, there is no known cure for atopic dermatitis.
+Unfortunately, there is no known cure for eczema (atopic dermatitis).
 Topical steroids along with skin moisturization currently are the major treatments for eczema.
 Severe eczema treatment usually includes several drugs and is carefully monitored by a dermatologist.

 When should someone seek medical care for eczema?

 Eczema is usually not considered a medical emergency.
-People with eczema should contact a doctor if itching is interfering with daily activities and/or sleep, the crusting and oozing is increasing, the rash is becoming more widespread on the body, and/or painful cracks develop in the skin of the extremities.
-If areas of eczema produce pus and/or red streaks are extending from the eczema skin lesions, and/or there is fever, medical care should be sought immediately as a secondary infection may be present.
+People with eczema should contact a doctor if itching is interfering with daily activities and/or sleep, the crusting and oozing are increasing, the rash is becoming more widespread on the body, and/or painful cracks develop in the skin of the extremities.

 Health Solutions From Our Sponsors